A piano is a beautiful instrument, but it would certainly break your bathroom scale.

 Popular Medium Grand Piano

-These types of pianos are around 6’ long and weigh 700 lbs.
+These types of pianos are around 6’ long, and Professional Grand Pianos weigh about 700 lbs.
 Owning a piano of this stature means you have plenty of space and a desire for excellent sound quality.

 Popular Professional Grand Piano